Yandex Cloud

 2. Logs and monitoring

-Monitoring the state of an Yandex StoreDoc cluster and its hosts
+Monitoring the health status of a Yandex StoreDoc cluster and its hosts

 Written by